SlaviXG/Operations_Research_PHS_Challenge/REPORT.md

 ### Loading function for System-Wide Balance
  - Incorporate real-time data  to compute site load scores:
     - Load Score = (Beds Occupied / Site Capacity) + Travel Time + Patient Wait Time
-       1. Current Patients: The number of patients currently being treated or waiting at the site.
+       1. Beds Occupied: The number of patients currently being treated at the site.
        2. Site Capacity: The maximum number of patients the site can handle effectively at a given time.(based on available staff, rooms, and resources)
        3. Travel Time: Time it takes for a patient to reach the site (based on location).
        4. Patient Wait Time: Current average wait time for patients at the site.